dhvanilshah/Diffie-Hellman/README.md

 **IMPORTANT INFORMATION** Clone this project into a location/folder that is not updated to a cloud location.
 This will prevent the app from running properly on your local machine.

-This project uses the `yarn` package manager.
+This project uses the `yarn` package manager and `nodemon` to automatically restart the server with every update.

 ### Server

-Navigate to the server floder an run the following command to start the server.
+Navigate to the server floder an run the following command to start the server:

-`yarn start`
+`yarn & yarn start`

 The server will launch on port 8080 (given that port 8080 is free).